 Please look at the site thoroughly and understand the contents enough for you to be able to evacuate in an emergency.
 Evacuation routes are also posted on inside of each dorm room.

 The evacuation meeting point is the IUJ gym.

 The following describes the safety features of IUJ facilities.
 It also gives valuable information on how to handle both general health concerns and emergencies.
 Please read this carefully now, before you need to know.

-Note: An emergency evacuation kit is distributed in each dormitory room for you to use in case of any emergency.
+Emergency evacuation kits are distributed in each dormitory room for you to use in case of any emergency.
 It contains safety helmet, flash light, work-gloves and the bag.
 Please read the explanation sheet in the kit when you have spare time so that you can make full use of it in case of emergency.
 The kit is not yours to keep.
 You are encouraged to keep unperishable emergency items (energy bars, drinks, toothbrush, etc.) in the bag and remove them when checking out.

 Individual rooms are fire proof.
 If a fire breaks out in your room, evacuate and close the door behind you.
 The fire will not spread.
 Pull the fire alarm if it does not sound automatically and clear the area, taking your neighbors with you.
 Use the fire extinguisher if necessary and possible.

 A Fire Extinguisher is installed on each floor etc. To use:

 2) remove the hose and aim it towards the base of the fire

 3) grasp the handle lever firmly and emit the fire-extinguishing chemical

 4) when done, release the handle to stop the flow of the chemical.